rakesh-analytics-ops/Render-Time-Prediction-for-CG-Pipeline-AI-3D-/README.md

-# 🚀 Render Time Prediction for CG Pipeline

-This project focuses on building a **machine learning regression model** to predict **Blender render time** using key 3D scene parameters.
-The solution helps reduce trial-and-error and improves planning in CG production workflows.

----

-## 📌 Problem Statement
-Estimating render time for complex 3D scenes is difficult due to multiple interacting factors such as geometry complexity, textures, lighting, and resolution.
-This project aims to predict render time **before execution** using machine learning.

----

-## 🧠 Approach
-- Problem Type: Regression
-- Models Used:
-  - Linear Regression (baseline)
-  - Random Forest Regressor (ensemble)
-- Random Forest achieved better accuracy by capturing non-linear relationships.

----

-## 📊 Features Used
-- Polygon Count
-- Texture Size (MB)
-- Number of Lights
-- Output Resolution

-**Target Variable:** Render Time (seconds)

----

-## 📈 Results
-- Random Forest outperformed Linear Regression based on MAE and R² score.
-- Actual vs Predicted plots show strong alignment, indicating reliable predictions.

----

-## 🛠️ Tech Stack
-- Python
-- Pandas, NumPy
-- Scikit-learn
-- Matplotlib, Seaborn
-- Jupyter Notebook

----

-## ✅ Conclusion
-The model provides accurate pre-render time estimation, enabling better scene optimization and efficient CG pipeline planning.

----

-## 🔮 Future Improvements
-- Automate data collection directly from Blender using bpy
-- Deploy the model as a Streamlit web application
+🚀 Render Time Prediction for CG Pipeline

+This project focuses on predicting Blender render time using machine learning, based on key 3D scene parameters.
+The goal is to estimate render time before rendering starts, so artists and teams can plan scenes better and avoid repeated trial-and-error during production.

+This problem is something I have personally faced while working with CG scenes, where small changes in scene complexity often lead to unexpected increases in render time.

+📌 Problem Statement

+In CG production, estimating render time is challenging because it depends on multiple interacting factors such as:

+scene geometry complexity

+texture size

+lighting setup

+output resolution

+Render time is usually known only after execution, which makes planning inefficient.
+This project aims to predict render time in advance using a regression-based machine learning approach.

+🧠 Approach & Key Decisions

+Problem Type: Regression

+I started with Linear Regression as a baseline model to understand basic relationships.

+Linear Regression struggled to model complex patterns between scene features and render time.

+I then used Random Forest Regressor, which performed better because render time increases non-linearly with scene complexity.

+Random Forest was chosen because it can naturally handle feature interactions without heavy manual feature engineering.

+📊 Features Used

+The following features were selected based on real CG pipeline considerations:

+Polygon Count

+Texture Size (MB)

+Number of Lights

+Output Resolution

+Target Variable:

+Render Time (in seconds)

+📈 Results & Observations

+Random Forest outperformed Linear Regression based on MAE and R² score.

+Actual vs Predicted plots show a strong alignment, indicating the model captures scene complexity effectively.

+Scenes with similar polygon counts but larger textures showed higher render times, which the ensemble model handled better than the linear model.

+🛠️ Tech Stack

+Python

+Pandas, NumPy

+Scikit-learn

+Matplotlib, Seaborn

+Jupyter Notebook

+✅ Conclusion

+This project demonstrates that machine learning can be effectively used to estimate render time before execution.
+Such predictions can help artists optimize scenes earlier and improve overall CG pipeline efficiency.